 The purchase and balance transfer rates are also subject to the introductory rate.
 Any amounts that remain after that point will be subject to interest at the standard APR (see below).
 It’s crucial to remember that.

-To Qualify For Getchaseslate Credit Card, What Credit Score Is Required?
+To Qualify For a Getchaseslate Credit Card, What Credit Score Is Required?

 Conclusion

-Getchaseslate is a great option if you’re wanting to transfer a sizable amount of credit card debt because it provides a 15-month introductory 0% APR offer and charges $0 for balance transfers made within the first 60 days of card membership.
+Getchaseslate is a great option if you want to transfer a sizable amount of credit card debt because it provides a 15-month introductory 0% APR offer and charges $0 for balance transfers made within the first 60 days of card membership.

 By taking advantage of the introductory terms, you may be able to reduce your debt significantly and save hundreds or even thousands of dollars.

-The primary disadvantage is that the Getchaseslate’s competitive advantage disappears when the promotional time ends.
-It doesn’t have the increasingly popular incentives systems that encourage continuous use.
+The primary disadvantage is that Chase Slate’s competitive advantage disappears when the promotional time ends.
+It doesn’t have the increasingly popular incentive systems that encourage continuous use.

 Also Read: GAP Credit Card Login